 - Francisco J. Varela's, Ethical Know-How: Action, Wisdom, and Cognition.

 THE HUMAN BEING

 I grew up north of Toronto in York Region, near a small town called Kettleby.
 (Shout out to readers from York Region.)
-I am a Toronto girl at heart, living in the largest city in Canada for my entire adult life.
+I recently moved from Toronto, the largest city in Canada, to the small town of Tottenham, an hour north of the city.
 I believe that the meaning of life is growth.
 I have been doing philosophy since I was a child, before I knew what philosophy was.
-I have three prominent personal interests and hobbies: storytelling, rock drumming and bird watching.
+I have two prominent personal interests and hobbies: oral storytelling and bird watching.

-I get great pleasure from listening to oral storytelling (recited, not read off of a page), in particular folk tales, tales of wonder and ghost stories.
+I get great pleasure from listening to and engaging in oral storytelling (recited, not read off of a page), in particular folk tales, tales of wonder and ghost stories.
 I am fortunate and infinitely grateful to have spent two years as an Apprentice Storyteller with an exceptional, highly skilled group of master storytellers: York Storytellers Guild.
-I can often be found on a Friday night listening to astonishingly breathtaking stories and ballads being told live at 1001 Friday Nights of Storytelling at Innis College Cafe.
-If you are interested here are the details copied and pasted from the 1001 Friday Nights of Storytelling website.
-Or, check out the live link in the previous sentence.
+I was honoured to tell a story, "The Hunter," at the Toronto Festival of Storytelling in 2015.
+I also researched, created, and led a Guided Historic Ghost Walk that took place near High Park, Toronto, in October 2017.
+My ghost story walk made Now Magazine's top ten list of Halloween events for 2017.